Advertising requirements for biocidal products

 - could be, for example:

-- any media that is stored or transmitted by electronic means – eg radio, TV and the internet
+- any media that is stored or transmitted by electronic means – for example radio, TV and the internet, including social media

 - promotional brochures and mailings - both individually addressed and not

 - packaging and labelling - there are separate requirements for the packaging and labelling of biocidal products